Nuvoco Vistas Corporation IPO subscribed 1.71 times

 The offer received bids for 10.70 crore shares as against 6.25 crore shares on offer.

-The initial public offer of Nuvoco Vistas Corporation received bids for 10.70 crore shares as against 6.25 crore shares on offer on Wednesday (11 August 2021), according to stock exchange data at 17:00 IST.
+The initial public offer of Nuvoco Vistas Corporation received bids for 10.70 crore shares as against 6.25 crore shares on offer, according to stock exchange data.
 The issue was subscribed 1.71 times.

+The qualified institutional buyers (QIBs) category was subscribed 4.23 times.
+The retail individual investors (RIIs) category was subscribed 0.73 times.
+The non-institutional investors (NIIs) category was subscribed 0.66 times.

 The IPO comprises of fresh issue of equity shares of up to Rs 1,500 crore and an offer for sale of up to Rs 3,500 crore.